Elevated Estate Planning, P.S. | March 20, 2026 | Wills

 Elevated Estate Planning, P.S. | November 19, 2025 | Estate Planning

-Durable Power of Attorney vs. General Power of Attorney
+What Is The Difference Between Durable Power of Attorney And General Power of Attorney?

 When you create a power of attorney (POA) in Washington, you allow another person (known as your “agent” or “attorney-in-fact”) to act on your behalf in various kinds of legal matters, such as those based on finances and healthcare.
 Two of the most common types are durable and general powers of attorney.
 While they may…